testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

 ### Customer needs

-1. Need to provide fraud detection services to our merchant customers, using incoming real-time payment transaction data to provide early warning of fraudulent activity.
+1. Need to provide fraud detection services to our merchant customers, using incoming payment transaction data to provide early warning of fraudulent activity.

-2. We need guidance on how to choose the right ML algorithm, periodically retrain our model, and redeploy the best version of the retrained model for real-time scoring on our web applications.

-3. We would like to schedule batch scoring using our trained model, and make that data globally available in regions closest to our customers through our web applications.
+2. We would like to schedule offline scoring of “suspicious activity” using our trained model, and make that data globally available in regions closest to our customers through our web applications.

-4. Need to be able to store data from streaming sources into long-term storage, without interfering with jobs reading the data set.
+3. We want to be to analyze all transactions over time, so we need to be able to store data from streaming sources into long-term storage, without interfering with jobs reading the data set.

-5. We would like to use a standard platform that supports our near-term data pipeline needs while providing a long-term standard for data science, data engineering, and development.
+4. We would like to use a standard platform that supports our near-term data pipeline needs while providing a long-term standard for data science, data engineering, and development.

 ### Customer objections

-1. We've found it challenging in the past to deal with both streaming data and long-term storage in a unified way, making it difficult to perform inserts, updates, and deletes to logical tables, having to manually maintain separate transaction logs.
-Over time, queries became slower because of having so many small files.
-How do we address these issues?

-2. We are worried about storing secrets, like connection strings, within a notebook anyone can access.
-We want a centralized way to store these secrets that are accessible across services to cut down on redundancy.

-3. Properly selecting the right algorithm and training a model using the optimal set of parameters can take a lot of time.
+1. Properly selecting the right algorithm and training a model using the optimal set of parameters can take a lot of time.
 Is there a way to speed up this process?

 ### Infographic for common scenarios